NVIDIA-AI-IOT/torch2trt/README.md

 - [JetCam](http://github.com/NVIDIA-AI-IOT/jetcam) - An easy to use Python camera interface for NVIDIA Jetson
 - [JetCard](http://github.com/NVIDIA-AI-IOT/jetcard) - An SD card image for web programming AI projects with NVIDIA Jetson Nano
-- [torch2trt](http://github.com/NVIDIA-AI-IOT/torch2trt) - An easy to use PyTorch to TensorRT converter